-The Fours Head has a capacity of 450 crews.
-Entries are invited in Open and Women’s Quad Sculls, Coxless Fours and Coxed Fours in the following four categories (24 events in total):
+Entries in the 2022 Fours Head are invited in Open and Women’s crews in Quad Sculls, Coxless Fours and Coxed Fours in the following four categories (24 events in total):

 Please note that these categories will NOT be further subdivided into bands.

-Senior crews must enter Championship if they contain crew members who have competed (in either rowing or sculling) within the last THREE years at any of the following events:
+SENIOR crews must enter Championship if they contain any crew members (excluding the cox) who have competed (in either rowing or sculling) within the last THREE years at any of the following events: